git-commit/AndroidBeamTest/README.md

 Licence
 =======
-This project is licenced under GPLv3.
+This project is licenced under the X11/MIT License (see LICENSE file).

 Donations
 =========